pvavra/temp-ipsy/docs/open-science/research-data-management/archive.md

 ## Where are data archived at Ipsy?

 At Ipsy, after a project has been concluded and published, data are then archived upon request of the principal investigator.
-Cecile, the computational cluster, provides a dedicated secure storage, [`archive`], that cristallizes the projects in the final status.
-Archived projects can be accessed at any time by the researches and resumed upo request.
+Cecile, the computational cluster, provides a dedicated secure storage called [`archive`].
+When a project is in the process of being archived, `project-metadata.json` file containing essential metadata created upon project creation, gets updated and the project get cristallized in the final status.
 [archive]: ../../../cluster/cecile/data/#cecile-data-structure

+## Access to achived projects

+Archived projects can be accessed at any time by the researches who hold the access permission, or who are given permission.
+Project can also be resumed at any time upon request.